cvelazquez322/LeetResume-2022/README.md

  very rarely code will get stuck on a page, not sure why webdriver.wait doesnt catch this, but simply refresh the webpage.
  After reloading webpage script resumes where it leaves off.

- planned updates: username and password taken as input from the user, sort problems by difficulty level when saving to local file(COMPLETED), cut down on time, save file type as code it was originally written in instead of .txt(COMPLETED), skip over code that's already saved locally to computer.
+ planned updates: sort problems by difficulty level when saving to local file (COMPLETED), cut down on time (COMPLETED), save file type as code it was originally written in instead of .txt (COMPLETED, save fastest code rather than first accepted code (DROPPING FROM PLANNED UPDATES, might add back at a a later time), skip over code that's already saved locally to computer which will drastically cut down on time when this is ran again (COMPLETED), find out why very rarely code will hang and requires a manual refresh in the browser rather than being caught by my wait conditions, and fix that issue. change time.sleep to webdriver wait conditions in earlier portions of code take username and password as arguments maybe, change file save location to be at C:\Program Files (x86) that way users could simply run program and not be bothered where program is being saved. build a GUI? would look better as a project to potential employers